kdbcinco/coronavirus-ph-api/README.md

 ## Deploy on ZEIT Now

-The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.
+The easiest way to deploy this app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.

 ## Other apps